steve-community/steve/README.md

 to build and run.

-SteVe is designed to run standalone, a java servlet container / web server (e.g. Apache Tomcat), is **not** required.
+SteVe Pluggable is intended to run in a servlet container or in an embedded web application, however currently only Apache Tomcat is supported.
+This mainly because of the websocket server and JSP compiler provided by Tomcat.
+We plan to change the JSP frontend to React and use a Tomcat-independent websocket server implementation in the near future, making the library completely container independent.

 # Configuration and Installation